joshchew24/notes/FNH 355/Breastfeeding.md

 # Breastfeeding
-worldwide, __ of infants are exclusively breastfed for the first 6 months
+worldwide, 42% of infants are exclusively breastfed for the first 6 months
 ## 1-6-24 model
-- breastfeeding within 1 hour of birth
+- intiate breastfeeding within 1 hour of birth
-- breastfeeding for the first 6 months
+- exclusive breastfeeding for the first 6 months
-- breastfeeding with [[Complementary Foods|complementary foods]] for 24+ months
+- continue breastfeeding with [[Complementary Foods|complementary foods]] for 24+ months
 - see also [[WHO Breastfeeding Recommendations]]
 ## Benefits
 - reduced risk of infant mortality